Children and Youth Family Ministry

 After worship, parents of elementary school children and younger are expected to pick up their children from their programming.
 Middle school and high school youth can be dismissed on their own.
 Then families are encouraged to come to coffee hour or play outside together in community.

-Nursery: Our Nursery (off the main lobby) is open for infants through age two.
+Nursery: Our Nursery (off the main lobby) is open for kindergarten and under.
 There is no formal supervision; parents must stay in the room with their child(ren).
 The audio of the service can be heard in the nursery so that parents can listen to the worship service.
+Parents of Preschoolers is a video-based curriculum grounded in Unitarian Universalism and designed specifically for caregivers of kids ages 2 to 5.
+Over 16 short episodes (each about three minutes long), viewers learn to understand their child’s spiritual development, to build rituals that support this development, and to empower themselves as spiritual teachers.
+Then once a month we will have a zoom call to discuss the past month’s videos.